Taming the Unicorn

 People need to be particular about who they marry.
 The clues about my ex–husband's alcoholism were there during the engagement, but permitting close physical contact before the wedding, even if it is just smooching, can seriously impair a person's judgment and cause them to slip into making emotional, rather than rational, decisions.

 I didn't do any kind of volunteer work when I was married.
-I had very narrow, self–centred interests, as well as too much stress from dealing with an alcoholic to find the energy to take an interest in other things, but after the marriage was over, I became more curious about history, astronomy, plants, minerals, seashells, ... there's a whole world of wonder that God has put at our disposal, for our enjoyment and education.
-I sure missed out on a lot when I let sex and daydreams take up too much of my schedule.
+I had very narrow, self–centred interests, as well as too much stress from dealing with an alcoholic to find the energy to take an interest in other things, but after the marriage was over, I became more curious about history, psychology, technology, astronomy, plants, minerals, seashells, ... there's a whole world of wonder that God has put at our disposal, for our enjoyment and education.
+I sure missed out on a lot when I let sex and daydreams take up too much of my time.

 I met a couple of clinging, young newlyweds in church once, and the wife reminded me of how I was when I was young and silly.
-Her husband was a handsome, well–built Latin.
+Her husband was a handsome, well–built Latino.
 Every time I asked them a question about their interests, trying to be friendly and get to know them, the wife would just roll her eyes adoringly up to her husband and hint about how enraptured she was with his lovemaking, which was all that she was interested in.
 He stood there with a proud smile on his face at her drooling accolades.

 Finally, I got fed up enough with being shown these unwelcome glimpses into their personal life to say something.
 I said, "Well, no offense to you, I'm sure, _____, but (turning to the wife) what were you interested in before you met _____?"
 They both looked embarrassed, but suitably sober–minded.
 The wife said that she had liked to go hiking.
 That was fine.
 It finally gave me something to talk about with them.
+I liked to go hiking, too.

 There was another young couple in my church who were always all over each other when they were engaged.
 I finally could empathize with how I must have been viewed when I was soaked in hormones and would kiss my boyfriends, and later my husband, in front of other people.
 I thought, "Oh, barf!
 I can't believe that I used to be so stupid like that.
 It really is sickening when people are so mushy in public."